jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

     workbook.define_name("'New Data'!Sales", '=Sheet2!$G$1:$G$10')

-The rules for names in Excel are explained in the `Miscrosoft Office documentation
+The rules for names in Excel are explained in the `Microsoft Office documentation
 <http://office.microsoft.com/en-001/excel-help/define-and-use-names-in-formulas-HA010147120.aspx>`_.